Adopted … Tested

-Apart from the giving in to Sarah’s desperation to accept Hagar, there were no signs Abraham wavered in his belief.
+Apart from giving in to Sarah’s desperation to accept Hagar, there were no signs Abraham wavered in his belief.
 His faith was not rooted in the promise, but the Promise Maker.

 Therefore, after waiting 25 years, Abraham was able to respond to God’s test to sacrifice Isaac in silent obedience.

 Would Abraham’s response have been different if he had not been journeying with his Father for a quarter of his life?
-Abraham grew to trust God, not only with the life of his cherished child, but with a distant future fulfillment of all the promises.
+Abraham grew to trust God, not only with the life of his cherished child, but with future fulfillment of all the promises.

 Yet, like Abraham, we won’t see the fullness of all God’s promises this side of heaven.
 Abraham saw part of the promise fulfilled in Isaac.
-But when he died, he was far from being “father of nations”.
-He did not see his descendants inherit the promised land.
+But when he died, he was far from being “Father of Nations”.
+He did not see his descendants inherit the Promised Land.
 But his faith in, and obedience to, the Word of God established a legacy that grew into a people who would.

 - What promises are you still waiting to see fulfilled?

 - What promises are the Church waiting for?

 - How do you keep your faith in the waiting?